samwise41/training-plan/endurance_plan.md

 # Appendix D: AI Prompt

 I have a training plan location in this github location. can you review this and help me generate my training for the next week (keep in mind that I have not completed this weeks saturday workout, but i will).
 Please generate a raw markdown text of next week's schedule.
+Do not include any non Run/Bike/Swim workouts in the plan (e.g. strength, stretching, yoga aetc.)
+The athlete will do this, but doesn't want to track planned to actuals for this.
+The schedule can be aggressive in terms of pushing the limits of increased volume/load each week.

 GitHub rep
 https://github.com/samwise41/training-plan